ckotzbauer/sbom-operator/README.md

 ## Overview

 This operator maintains a central place to track all packages and software used in all those images in a Kubernetes cluster.
 For this a Software Bill of
 Materials (SBOM) is generated from each image with Syft.
 They are all stored in one or more targets.
-Currently only Git is supported.
+Currently Git and Dependency Track is supported.
 With this it is possible to do further analysis, vulnerability scans and much more in a single place.
 To prevent scans of images that have already been analyzed pods are annotated with the imageID of the already processed image.

 ## Kubernetes Compatibility